 - The most accurate way is to check shortly before you go if now's a good time to visit the store.
 For many Ikea stores, Google will show 'Live' visit data (shown by a pink bar on the graph) which is updated in real time so you'll have a reasonably accurate picture of how busy or quiet the store will be.

-- You can plan ahead by looking at different days of the week, and in the past this has been a great feature, but because it's using historical data and habits may have changed in over the last year or so, use it to see when your local store is typically quieter, but take it as a general guide and not a guarantee.
+- You can plan ahead by looking at different days of the week.
+It's a handy feature, though as it's using historical data it may not be entirely accurate for the day you go, but use it to see when your local store is typically quieter, and take it as a general guide, not a guarantee.

 - The most accurate way is to check shortly before you go if now's a good time to visit the store.
 For many Ikea stores, Google will show 'Live' visit data (shown by a pink bar on the graph) which is updated in real time so you'll have a reasonably accurate picture of how busy or quiet the store will be.